Dampier Salt

 At DSL, we are committed to sustainability and good environmental stewardship.
 For example, we try whenever possible to reduce using potable water and have several projects in place to substitute up to 50% of potable water with seawater.
 And approximately 99% of the energy we use at DSL to grow and process salt comes from the sun and wind: we collect sea water, then concentrate the salt through evaporation before we harvest, wash and transport it to port.

-All three of the sites at Dampier Salt are recognised as being important to biodiversity.
+All 3 of the sites at Dampier Salt are recognised as being important to biodiversity.
 Dampier, Port Hedland and the northern part of Lake Macleod are designated Key Biodiversity Areas by BirdLife Australia due to globally important numbers of shorebirds which live at or visit the sites on their migratory journeys from the Northern Hemisphere, including the threatened great sand plover and the small, red-necked stint.
 The different salinity of each pond increases the diversity of invertebrates living in the mud, providing shorebirds with an array of food options.
 Biodiversity also extends to the local plant life – Lake Macleod has one of the largest inland areas of grey mangroves in the world.

 In 2018, we implemented a new biodiversity protection and natural resource management standard, with input from BirdLife Australia, IUCN, and Fauna & Flora International.
-The standard seeks to minimise our impact by balancing conservation needs with development priorities through four actions.
+The standard seeks to minimise our impact by balancing conservation needs with development priorities through 4 actions.
 Our first priority is to avoid having an impact, after which we seek to minimise, restore, and finally offset impacts.

 Dampier Salt communities